sparkflows/sparkflows-docs/docs/user-guide/reading-writing/unstructured-files/text.rst

    :width: 50%

-**Text Files node configuration**
+**Text Files Node Configuration**

 The Text Files node is configured as below.

-*	A Text file or path of a directory containing multiple Text files needs to be selected in the  ``Path``.
+*	``Path``: Select a Text file or path of a directory containing multiple Text files.
 The ``Browse HDFS`` option can be used to browse and select a Text file or a directory from HDFS.
-*	Column name to list Text files' content in output needs to be entered in the ``Output Column Name``.
+*	``OUTPUT COLUMN NAME``: Enter column name to list Text files' content in the output.
 *	``OK`` button needs to be clicked to complete the configuration.

 .. figure:: ../../../_assets/user-guide/read-write/read-unstructured/readtextfiles-configuration.png
    :alt: readtextfiles_node_userguide
    :width: 70%

-**Text Files node output**
+**Text Files Node Output**

 Data read from Text files is printed as below using the Print node.
-Data from all files would be displayed together in a single column.
+Data from all files will be displayed together in a single column.
 Each line of data in the files would represent one record in the output.

 .. figure:: ../../../_assets/user-guide/read-write/read-unstructured/readtextfiles-printnode-output.png
    :alt: readtextfiles_node_userguide